Admissions FAQ's

 • Yes.
 We accept all online lecture classes and labs from accredited U.S and Canadian colleges/universities.

-Should I take algebra- or calculus-based physics to meet the prerequisite?
+Should I take algebra-based or calculus-based physics to satisfy the prerequisite?

-Other dental schools require calculus as a prerequisite.
-Do you require it for admission?
+Some dental schools require calculus as a prerequisite.
+Is it required for admission to your program?

-• No. Calculus is not a requirement for admission to our program.
+• No. Calculus is not a prerequisite for admission to our program.

 • Yes.
-Community college courses can be used to meet prerequisite and minimum credit hour admission requirements.
+Community college courses from accredited U.S. or Canadian institutions can be used to fulfill prerequisite and minimum credit hour requirements for admission.

-Do post-baccalaureate or postgraduate courses satisfy prerequisite requirements?
+Can post-baccalaureate or graduate-level courses be used to satisfy prerequisite requirements?

-• Yes, as long as the post-bac or postgraduate courses were taken at an accredited U.S. or Canadian college or university.
+• Yes, provided the post-baccalaureate or graduate-level courses were completed at an accredited U.S. or Canadian college or university.

-• If you are unsure whether or not the college or university is recognized, please contact AADSAS support services at 617-612-2045.
+• If you are unsure whether your college or university is accredited, please contact AADSAS Support Services at 617-612-2045.

-Where can I indicate when I am taking my outstanding prerequisite courses?
+Where in AADSAS can I list my outstanding prerequisite courses?

-• If you are unsure where to indicate when you are taking outstanding prerequisites, you can contact AADSAS support services at 617-612-2045.
+• If you’re unsure where to indicate when you will complete outstanding prerequisites, please contact AADSAS Support Services at 617-612-2045.

-My prerequisites were taken while on study abroad from a school outside the U.S. or Canada.
-Can these courses be used to meet prerequisite admission requirement's?
+I completed my prerequisites while studying abroad at a school outside the U.S. or Canada.
+Can these courses fulfill the prerequisite requirements for admission?

 • A course taken abroad can be used to meet prerequisite or credit hour requirements only if it was taught by your home school while you were studying overseas.

-• If a course was taught directly by a foreign institution (a school outside of Canada) in the country where you studied, it cannot be used to meet prerequisite or credit hour requirements.
+• If a course was taught directly by an international institution (a school outside of the U.S. or Canada), it cannot be used to meet prerequisite or credit hour requirements.

 • Example: If you are a University at Buffalo undergraduate studying in France, a biology course taken directly from the University of Paris cannot be used to meet our requirements.